Nikkinoodl/Matte-Fade/README.md

 ![Morning-Light-Studio-Green-sm](https://github.com/Nikkinoodl/Matte-Fade/assets/17559271/72aae472-379c-4a5c-9dee-b68ffda3532f)

-Then copy it to one of the following hidden locations.
+Download the file then copy it to one of the following hidden locations.
 If you have not already done do, it is much easier to find these folders if you make them visible — in Windows, you can do this from the menu bar in File Explorer.

 Windows:
 ```